aws-samples/aws-eks-crac/README.md

 Some customers prefer to capture the checkpoint on the same environment it will be restored on to avoid the complexity involved in changing configurations and managing AWS credentials.

-### Containers security
-This sample implementation uses OpenJDK distribution produced by Azul that supports CRaC, and leverages CRIU for checkpoint/restore functionality.

-Earlier, CRIU needed extended system capabilities for capturing/restoring checkpoints (`CAP_SYS_ADMIN`), which was not ideal.
-CRIU team worked with the Linux kernel team on introducing `CAP_CHECKPOINT_RESTORE`, a new capability for facilitating checkpoint/restore for non-root users, and eliminating the need for granting `CAP_SYS_ADMIN` capability.
-So, it is no longer required to run the Java application (restored from a checkpoint) in privileged mode or with `CAP_SYS_ADMIN` capability; only `CAP_CHECKPOINT_RESTORE` and `SYS_PTRACE` capabilities are required.

-Please note that `CAP_CHECKPOINT_RESTORE` system capability was introduced in Linux kernel 5.9, while CodeBuild underlying instances are running Linux kernel 4.14.
-So, docker was run within CodeBuild in privileged mode for the purpose of capturing checkpoint.
-On the target environment (Amazon EKS) though, worker nodes are running Linux Kernel 5.10 (> 5.9).
-So, the narrowed down system capabilities (`CAP_CHECKPOINT_RESTORE` and `SYS_PTRACE`) were used.

-Please note that AWS Fargate is not supported as it only supports adding the `SYS_PTRACE` kernel capability; `CAP_SYS_ADMIN` and `CAP_CHECKPOINT_RESTORE` cannot be added.

 ## Implementation steps
 **NOTE:** The steps below have been tested on Cloud9 (Amazon Linux 2); some tweaks might be required if you use another environment.
 If you are using Cloud9, make sure to disable AWS managed temporary credentials and attach an IAM role with sufficient permissions.